 ‘L&HH’ Joseline Hernandez Works Stripper Pole In Thong: Sexy Videos

 Woah!
-‘Love & Hip Hop’ star Joseline Hernandez took to Instagram on June 5 to post extremely provocative videos of herself dancing on a stripper pole and we can’t take our eyes off of it!
+‘Love & Hip Hop’ star Joseline Hernandez took to Instagram on June 5 to post extremely provocative videos of herself dancing on a stripper pole and we can’t take our eyes off of them!

 Love & Hip Hop: Atlanta star Joseline Hernandez, 31, took to Instagram on June 5 to post two spicy videos of herself dancing up a storm in a sexy black thong on a stripper pole and it was definitely eye-catching!
 “Back at it after my absence because someone need it my attention more @bonniebellahernandez 😁,” the reality beauty captioned one video.
 “Hey hoe,” she captioned the other.
 In both videos, Joseline can be seen strutting her stuff in a mirror in an empty room with disco style lights and her flexibility shows through moves like twerking on her hands and knees.